xnao25/XMUSE/README.md

 # Xmuse
 miXture Models for nUcleic acid SequencE analysis.
-Our paper about using mixture models to analyze sequence features is now [on bioXriv](https://www.biorxiv.org/content/10.1101/2023.12.10.571018v1)!
+Our paper about using mixture models to analyze sequence features is [here](https://academic.oup.com/nargab/article/6/3/lqae099/7730521)!

 ## Prerequisite
 - python >=3.7